paritytech/substrate-api-sidecar/guides/STAKING_IMPLEMENTATION_DETAILS.md

 In the following sections, we mention the old logic calls (1st & 2nd check), but the focus is primarily on the new logic (from the `query.staking.claimedRewards` call / 3rd check), explaining how it works and pinpointing the corresponding changes in the `StakingInfo` code.

-### Depth & Eras
+### Eras & Depth
-First we need to calculate for how many eras we need to check if the rewards were claimed or not (`fetchErasInfo` function).
+The aforementioned calls are closely related to the eras (_our starting era and the number of eras to check_) that we check the rewards for.
+The initial calculation for `eraStart` (_our starting era_) and `depth` (_the number of eras to check_) happens in `fetchErasInfo` function.
 For this we use the `depth` and `current_era` information to calculate `eraStart`.
-Having that, we can start from `eraStart` until `eraStart + depth` and perform the following checks.
+Having that, we can start from `eraStart` until `eraStart + depth` and perform the checks mentioned in the following sections.

+### Change of Eras to check
+After the initial calculation, the eras we check can change in the `isOldCallsChecked` function.
+First, we need to mention that the old calls are checked in the `fetchClaimedInfoFromOldCalls` function which returns `claimedRewardsEras` and `claimedRewards`.
+Then in `isOldCallsChecked` we check if `claimedRewardsEras` has any values and if yes then we take these values and populate the `claimedRewards` array in the new format of claimed response (`{era: ...,  status: ...}`).
+We might encounter some specific cases:
+- The `eraStart` <= max length of `claimedRewardsEras` array: in this case we continue checking the eras from `claimedRewardsEras.length + 1` onwards.
+- `depth == claimedRewardsEras.length`: in this case we do not need to check any further eras and we take the information that we already have.
+- in all other cases we reset `claimedRewards` which means that we need to check if rewards were claimed for all eras from `eraStart` until `eraStart + depth` with the new call.
+This was added because for historical blocks we encountered the case where `eraStart` > max length of `claimedRewardsEras`.
+Then the algorithm would need to use the new call to get the claimed info but in these blocks it was not available.
+So, we would have no claimed info returned.

 ### 1st Check